 “But short attention spans.”
 We reached the second landing, and I leaned against the bannister for a moment to make sure I could keep going without embarrassing myself.
 Andreas stood right behind me.
 I could feel the heat of his body, close enough to prop me up if I needed it.

 It should have felt invasive.
 Not even close.
 I beat down the urge to lean back against him, and sighed.
 “Okay, I’m fine.”

 “Good.
 Let me do the talking with Singh, okay?
 She’s new, so she hasn’t had a chance to peg me yet.”

 “To what, peg you as someone who’ll challenge her authority?”

 “Nah.”
 He smiled.
 “Peg me as an asshole.”

-Samara Singh was about as physically opposite our own chief as possible.
+Samara Singh was about as physically opposite our own captain as possible.
 She was a tall, thin Indian woman who wore her official uniform to work, while Hamilton was probably twice as heavy and half again as wide, with a handlebar moustache and a voice that I liked to describe as “shouty.”
 The look on her face, though?
 Very familiar.

 “I think she already knows about you,” I whispered.